 Veg Manchurian

 Veg Manchurian is one of our favourite Indo-Chinese food.
 I don’t cook it frequently though.
-Somehow the taste of cornstarch in the Manchurian balls put me off.
-Whether in a Chinese restaurant or at home, wherever I’ve tried this a thought always came into my mind that how about if something else can be used instead of using the refined/processed cornstarch into this.
+The taste of cornstarch in the Manchurian balls always puts me off.
+Whether I’m at a Chinese restaurant or at home, whenever I’ve tried this, I always wonder if there’s an alternative to using refined or processed cornstarch in this dish.

 So, a little experiment happened in my kitchen this time.
 And I’ve added our very own besan (gram flour) and rice flour into the Manchurian balls while making the mixture.
-I got a great result, the same taste with an addition of non-refined ingredients in the Manchurian balls, what better I could ask for.
+I got a great outcome, the Manchurian balls now have the same delicious taste but with the addition of unrefined ingredients.
+What more could I ask for?
 This recipe is a keeper.
 I hope you’ll enjoy cooking this for your family and friends, and if you’re trying it let me know about your experience. 🙂

 Veg Manchurian